Give Nationwide Members a Say on the purchase of Virgin Money.

 Supporters comments

-The Change.org comments page for the petition gives you a flavour for what real members think about the proposed deal.
-Our Facebook group is a great way to engage adn interact with other members, share perspectives, suggest new directions for the campaign and keep up-to-date.
+The Change.org comments page for the petition gives you a flavour for what real members thought about the deal.
+Our Facebook group (now archived) proved a great way to engage and interact with other members, share perspectives, suggest new directions for the campaign and keep up-to-date.

 I want to see a clearer explanation of why the proposed spending will benefit members more than using the money in other ways, such as better rates or improved payment to members